MarcelGruenauer/GoGameTools/docs/misc.md

 # Internals

-Flow of plugin calls in GoGameTools::GenerateProblems
+Flow of plugin calls in GoGameTools::Porcelain::GenerateProblems

 - for each node in the source tree:
     - `handle_higher_level_directive()`